Our doctors are currently seeing patients through in-person and video visits.

 The American College of Surgeons Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) has accredited NewYork-Presbyterian as a Comprehensive Center with Adolescent Qualifications in bariatric surgery.

 - LABS participation.
-We are also one of six clinical centers in the United States to be part of Longitudinal Assessment of Bariatric Surgery (LABS), a National Institutes of Health consortium that evaluates bariatric procedures.
+We were one of ten clinical centers in the United States to be part of Longitudinal Assessment of Bariatric Surgery (LABS), a National Institutes of Health consortium that evaluates bariatric procedures.

 Leaders in Weight Loss Surgery